ld32/SmartSlurm/README.md

 ### What is the logic to estimate memory and time?

-    If yes, check if there is input for this job?
+    Check if there is input for this job?

       If yes: check if there are formulas to estimate memory/time..